Modern Foreign Languages

 Your Language Learning Journey at Stockport School

-The MFL department is in a period of transition.
-Pupils joining us from September 2021 will sit their MFL GCSE in year 10 which will now allow them a wider option choice when pupils complete the options process in year 9.
-To accommodate this, pupils will receive increased curriculum time for MFL during KS3.
+• Pupils who joined us in September 2021 or after will now sit their GCSE examinations at the end of year 10.
+This will now allow them a wider option choice when pupils complete the options process in year 9.
+Our chosen exam board for this cohort is AQA.

 French